-The Dance COLEctive (TDC), a Chicago-based dance company, explores fresh approaches and unexpected twists by making and performing dance via solo and collaborative initiatives.
+The Dance COLEctive (TDC), an Alabama-based dance company, explores fresh approaches and unexpected twists by making and performing dance via solo and collaborative initiatives.
 TDC supports and advances the creative vision and curiosity of its artistic director, Margi Cole, as well as partnering artists.
 Dedicated to teaching and mentorship, TDC motivates and nurtures the next generation of artists in the studio and beyond.

 In March 1996, Margi Cole, an independent choreographer and arts administrator, reached out to Chicago’s young, aspiring modern dancers who, like her, were looking for venues to perform their own choreography.
 Cole combined her dance and choreography skills with her administrative, box office and technical stage experience to create The Dance COLEctive.

 Prior to 2016, TDC regularly produced its own concerts in local venues, as well as an annual concert known as “COLEctive Notions.”
 TDC also participated in many multi-artist festivals while featuring site-specific work as an integral part of its annual repertoire, including performances at the Illinois State Fair, the Chicago River’s Flatwater Classic, the Museum of Contemporary Art Chicago, Chicago Symphony Center Day of Music, the Dance Center of Columbia College Chicago’s 1306 Projects, and the Arts Club, among many others.
 TDC also conducted workshops, master classes, and lecture demonstrations at area high schools and colleges and held multiple residencies annually in addition to community classes and workshops, such as the TDC Summer Intensive, which provided the professional dance community with rigorous, thorough dance instruction in a concentrated amount of time.
-Cole has been and continues to be an active member of Chicago’s dance community, serving on grant panels and in public forums as an arts administrator, dancer and choreographer.
-She was integral in organizing the Dance/USA and Marshall Forum annual conferences in Chicago and has been a Chicago Dancemakers Forum Consortium Member and a member of the Marshall Memorial Fellowship Selection Committee and has served as a mentor during the Thodos Dance Chicago New Dances Project.
+Cole has been an active member of Chicago’s dance community, serving on grant panels and in public forums as an arts administrator, dancer and choreographer.
+She was integral in organizing the Dance/USA and Marshall Forum annual conferences in Chicago and has been a Chicago Dancemakers Forum Consortium Member and a member of the Marshall Memorial Fellowship Selection Committee, served on the board of See Chicago Dance and as a mentor during the Thodos Dance Chicago New Dances Project.
 She was named one of The Players in NewCity’s “Fifty People Who Really Perform in Chicago” and was recognized by Today’s Chicago Woman among its 2014 “100 Women of Inspiration.”